Fall 2017 Student Research Proposals

 Students and supervising faculty - Please note, that by signing the research proposal you attest that the proposal as written is an original student developed work and does not contain in-whole or in-part sections of written material from previously submitted grants, reviews, or published material that would constitute plagiarism.

 Funds for the Undergraduate Student Research program are supported by the College offices of Undergraduate and Graduate Education and the academic unit.
-Project funding shall be appropriately awarded to students enrolled in the College of Agricultural Sciences, who are working with faculty in the College of Agricultural Sciences.
+Project funding shall be appropriately awarded to students enrolled in a baccalaureate degree program in the College of Agricultural Sciences, who are working with faculty in the College of Agricultural Sciences.

 Criteria for Participation